ERPS members fly the KISS Beta test vehicle at Fresno Tripoli HPR meet.

 The ERPS is directed by a board chosen from the executive membership.
 Director elections are held in May of each year, at the annual meeting.
 Officer elections are also held at the annual meeting.

 The current (2023-2024) slate of officers is:

 |Treasurer||Gerald D. Nordley|

-Members of the Board of Directors for the current year are:
+Members of the Board of Directors serve 2-year terms: